 Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

 But only a few know what exactly HDR photography is all about.
-HDR is a process that is accomplished by taking numerous exposures of a high contrast scene, mostly a landscape or cityscape) with different levels of brightness, then combining these images to give one image with the best light from each exposure.
+HDR is a process that is accomplished by taking numerous exposures of a high contrast scene, mostly a landscape or cityscape) with different brightness levels, then combining these images to give one image with the best light from each exposure.

-This is done to produce a resulting image that is not only stunning but also very closely resembles the view of a human eye.
+This is done to produce a resulting image that is stunning and very closely resembles the view of a human eye.

 This digital manipulation process is a bit controversial and part of a heated debate in the photography industry as it leads to over-cooked images.
-Despite that, one thing remains clear that no matter what the critiques say, HDR photography is here to stay.
+Despite that, one thing remains clear that HDR photography is here to stay no matter what the critiques say.

 HDR photography has made capturing high-contrast scenes less frustrating and easy for you.
 Now you won’t be disappointed by your images not doing justice to the real scene.

-Now you won’t have to worry about your position and your camera to capture the perfect exposure, or to deal with blown-out highlights and flat shadows.
+Now you won’t have to worry about your position and your camera to capture the perfect exposure or deal with blown-out highlights and flat shadows.
 It is a solution to all the photography problems that are encountered when shooting a classic image.

 HDR processing has made it possible to find a happy medium for all types of situations and has solved the age-old dilemma of capturing magical pictures.

 Let us give you a quick rundown of what it HDR photography is, its requirement, hoe it works, its types, and its use and abuse: